Cyberwar: How Nations Attack Without Bullets or Bombs

 2. What forms can it take?

-The traditional form of international conflict -- between armies firing bullets and bombs -- is guided by rules of war that date back centuries and are meant to reduce civilian suffering.
-Terrorist attacks meant to kill and scare civilians could be considered the polar opposite of that.
-Cyberwarfare sits somewhere in the middle.
-In 2013, a think tank affiliated with the North Atlantic Treaty Organization published a 282-page manual that attempts to apply existing law to cyberwarfare -- defining which targets are off-limits (schools and hospitals, for example) and under what circumstances a country can respond to a hack attack with military force.
-But as the Tallinn Manual (named for the Estonian capital, where the think tank is based) itself notes, it “is not an official document” and “must be understood only as an expression of the opinions of two international groups of experts as to the state of the law.”
+Real-world military confrontations are guided by rules of war that date back centuries and are meant to reduce civilian suffering.
+The Tallin Manual, published in 2013 by a think tank affiliated with the North Atlantic Treaty Organization, was an attempt to apply those rules to cyberwarfare -- defining which targets are off-limits (schools and hospitals, for example) and under what circumstances a country can respond to a hack attack with military force.
+But the manual carries no official weight.

 The Reference Shelf